Gaussian quasi-likelihood analysis for non-Gaussian linear mixed-effects model with system noise: Joint Gaussian quasi-likelihood analysis

 \begin{ass} There exist non-random $\mcc^{2}(\Theta)$-functions $F_{0,1}(v)=F_{0,1}(v;v_0)$ and $F_{0,2}(\theta)=F_{0,2}(\theta;\beta_0)$ such that

 and that $F_{0,1}(v)$ and $F_{0,2}(\theta)$ and their partial derivatives of orders $\le 2$ are continuous in $\overline{\Theta}$. \end{ass}

-\begin{rem} In our setting, the explicit forms of $F_{0,1}(v)$ and $F_{0,2}(\theta)$ are not available in general because of the possible unbalanced nature of the longitudinal data under consideration; unfortunately, it is the case even when we assume that $(X_i,Z_i)$ is the sequence of i.i.d. random processes.
-Concerned with the identification of the limits, we have the same situations in Assumptions \ref{hm:A-S.lim} and \ref{hm:A-Gam} below.
-Still, the situation could be simplified to some extent when $\mu_i(\beta)=X_i \beta$.
-See Section \ref{hm:sec_linear.case}. \end{rem}
+\begin{rem} In our setting, the explicit forms of $F_{0,1}(v)$ and $F_{0,2}(\theta)$ are not available in general because of the possible unbalanced nature of the longitudinal data under consideration; unfortunately, it is the case even when we assume that $(X_i, Z_i)$ is the sequence of i.i.d. random processes.
+Concerned with the identification of the limits, we have the same situations in Assumptions \ref{hm:A-S.lim} and \ref{hm:A-Gam} below; still, the situation could be simplified to some extent when $\mu_i(\beta)=X_i \beta$ (see Section \ref{hm:sec_linear.case}).
+Importantly, as we will demonstrate in Corollary \ref{hm:cor_jASN}, the construction of an asymptotic confidence set based on our estimator is straightforward. \end{rem}

 Assumption \ref{hm:A_3} implies that

 where

 is a non-random $\mcc^{2}(\Theta)$-function.
 We see that $F_{0,1}(v)\le 0$ by invoking the property of the Kullback-Leibler divergence between two multivariate normal distributions.
 Since $F_{0,2}(\theta)\ge 0$, it holds that $\mbby_0(\theta)\le 0$.
 We follow the custom of \cite{Yos11} to state the identifiability condition: